Code of Practice

 Equality of opportunity is of greatest relevance to employment procedures within notarial firms.
 When advertising a position within a notarial firm and when assessing applicants, all applicants must be given an equal opportunity and not be discriminated against due to age, gender, sexual orientation, disability or any other protected characteristic.

 Respect for diversity means treating everyone equally but also recognising that an individual may have particular beliefs that must be respected, or have made particular life choices that are relevant to that individual’s legal status.
-Notaries are routinely asked to verify and state clients’ personal data in notarial acts and these details may include information relating to a protected characteristic and/or sensitive personal data.
+Notaries are routinely asked to verify and state clients’ personal data in notarial acts and these details may include information relating to a protected characteristic and/or special categories of personal data.
 When administering oaths, notaries may have to consider and cater for clients’ religious beliefs.
-This should be done with respect and sensitivity, in accordance with equality legislation and, where appropriate, with data protection legislation (see also Chapter 6 – Legal and Regulatory Obligations and Chapter 14 – Data Protection).
+This should be done with respect and sensitivity, in accordance with equality legislationand, where appropriate, with data protection legislation (see also Chapter 6 – Legal and Regulatory Obligations and Chapter 15 – Data Protection).

 - You treat everyone fairly and without prejudice.